Game Devs of Color Expo remains all-virtual when it kicks off September

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-The Game Devs of Color Expo will take place as an online-only event on September 23 to September 27.
+The Game Devs of Color Expo will take place as an online-only event from September 23 to September 27.

 The sixth annual event will highlight game developers who bring a lot of diversity to gaming but don’t always get a chance to be in the limelight.
-The mission of Game Devs of Color Expo is to amplify the creative power held by people of color in games by organizing revolutionary events, uniting our vibrant community, and building access to knowledge, funding, and opportunities.
+The mission of Game Devs of Color Expo is to amplify the creative power held by minorities in games by organizing events, uniting the community, and building access to knowledge, funding, and opportunities.

-“The Game Devs of Color Expo started because of the games industry status quo,” said Chris Algoo, cofounder, in an email to GamesBeat.
+“The Game Devs of Color Expo started because of the games industry status quo,” said cofounder Chris Algoo in an email to GamesBeat.
 “Everyone who founded, and currently organizes the GDoCExpo hails from the New York metro indie scene, but we had all traveled across the globe giving talks, showing games, and working to make space at events that didn’t seem to have space for us.”

 This year’s event features an exciting array of talks from the developers behind Button City, Gnog, Lionkiller, She Dreams Elsewhere, Sephonie, Validate, and more.